 Koh Yao Noi is the little sister of Koh Yao Yai, the more famous but still not overpopulated island.
 Koh Yao Now is just 30 km long and can be explored in no time at all.

-Many times I don’t have contact to the locals when travelling, that might sound strange when you fly to the other end of the world to get to know a country, but far too rarely tourists mix with the local population.
-The contact to the locals is often limited to the waiters in restaurants or the sellers on the beach.
+Many times I don’t have contact with the locals when traveling, that might sound strange when you fly to the other end of the world to get to know a country, but far too rarely tourists mix with the local population.
+The contact with the locals is often limited to the waiters in restaurants or the sellers on the beach.
 Exactly the kind of holiday I try to avoid.
 But on Koh Yao Noi it was completely different!

 Lotus Travel Service, the travel agency I worked with on this trip sent us on a discovery tour with Ped, who once moved from the mainland to Koh Yao Noi.
 Ped has been living on the island for 18 years now and calls it his home.

 Actually, Ped is not a travel guide at all.
 He told us that he only accompanies about five to six excursions a year.
 Day after day he works as a self-employed worker wherever he is needed: He helps with the construction of new houses and hotels, helps with the harvest, or takes his own boat out to sea and goes fishing.
 That’s why Ped knows his way around so well.
 No matter where we went, he simply knew everyone on the island.
 Everyone greets him with a smile and it was easy for us to get in touch with his relatives and friends – sometimes with hands and feet, sometimes Ped translates for us.

 As an old fisherman, he is at home in the sea as well.
 Beside the magnificent beaches on the overcrowded small islands Ped shows us the real secrets of the region.